Best 4 Scuba Regulators for Cold Water Diving

-PADI describes cold water diving as temperatures cooler than 15ºC/60ºF, and diving in these harsh conditions require special diving equipment, one of the must important being the scuba regulator.
+PADI describes cold water diving as temperatures cooler than 15ºC/60ºF, and diving in these harsh conditions require special diving equipment, one of the most important being the scuba regulator.

 But, What are the best cold water Regulator?